-Where Should Emergency Exit Signs Be Installed?
+Where Should Emergency Exit Signs Be Installed in Commercial Buildings?

-It’s easy to grasp the importance of emergency lights and exit signs, but do you know where to install them in your building?
 If you’re in the middle of a new construction project or you’re making extensive changes to your commercial building’s interior, make sure you follow the applicable rules and regulations regarding emergency lighting installation listed below.

-Emergency Lighting & Exit Sign Placement Requirements
+Emergency Lighting & Exit Sign Placement Requirements According to the NFPA

 As you choose different emergency lights and exit signs and determine their proper installation locations, keep the requirements from OSHA 1910.37(b) and NFPA 101 Life Safety Code in mind.